-Google Assistant can automatically remember where you’ve parked for you was written by the awesome team at Android Police.
+Google Maps working on street lighting layer to help you stay safe at night was written by the awesome team at Android Police.